 The theme of ‘accessibility’ forms the core of this exhibition: What exactly is accessible and what is excluding, and for whom?
 The project is rooted in a desire to look afresh at the relationship between museums and the visiting public.
 Yamamoto is interested in laying down a challenge to MUNCH to find new approaches to making the art institution take a more inclusive stance.

 Kiyoshi Yamamoto is the fourth artist in our series of exhibitions for children, Come Think With Us!.
-These explore the role of participation, collaboration and relationships involved when children are the target audience.
+These explore the role of participation, collaboration and relationships involved when children are at the center.

 About Kiyoshi Yamamoto: